Green-Wood Cemetery: Founding and construction

-Following the founding of Mount Auburn Cemetery in Massachusetts in 1831, leaders of the cities of New York and Brooklyn began discussing locations to build a cemetery of their own.
+Following the founding of Mount Auburn Cemetery in Massachusetts in 1831, the leaders of New York City and the then-independent city of Brooklyn began discussing locations for a cemetery of their own.
 At the time, over 10,000 people were being buried per year in the two cities.
 The cemetery was the idea of Henry Evelyn Pierrepont, a Brooklyn social leader.
 As early as 1832, Pierrepont was considering constructing such a cemetery on a hilly area to the east of Gowanus Bay.
 Acts of incorporation for "The Greenwood Cemetery" were passed on April 18, 1838, entitling the corporation to a capital of $300,000 and the right to 200 acre of land.
 David Bates Douglass, Green-Wood's landscape architect, started working on the layout in 1838.
 He opposed an early suggestion to call the cemetery a necropolis, as he thought the landscaped site should also attract the living.

 On April 11, 1839, a modification to that act was enacted, changing the corporation to a nonprofit organization.
 Construction started in May 1839 and the first interment was performed on September 5, 1840.
 At that point, the cemetery commissioners decided to enclose the site with a long picket fence (later replaced with a metal fence in 1860).
 Douglass mostly kept the cemetery's natural landscaping intact, working on the project until he resigned in 1841.
 Douglass modeled his two subsequently designed garden cemeteries upon Green-Wood: Albany Rural Cemetery (1845–1846), located in Menands, New York, and Mount Hermon Cemetery (1848), in Quebec City.
 Initially some 4.5 mi of roads were paved inside Green-Wood to showcase its natural scenery.
 The earliest map dating from 1846 indicates that there were originally three ponds in Green-Wood: Sylvan Water, Green-Isle Water, and Arbor Water, all on the western side of the modern cemetery.

 There were initially very few burials per year; by 1843, there had been 352 burials total, though the number of burials doubled just in the next year.
 Throughout the 1840s, several churches were allocated plots in Green-Wood Cemetery.
-These included the Presbyterian, Unitarian, and German Lutheran churches of Brooklyn.
+These included the Dutch Protestant Reformed, Episcopal, Presbyterian, Unitarian, and German Lutheran churches of Brooklyn.
 By the 1850s, various fauna were being introduced to the cemetery.